GeraldHan/GGE/README.md

 ```
 ## Visualization
 We provide visualization in `visualization.ipynb`.
 If you want to see other visualization by yourself, download MS-COCO 2014 to `data/images`.

+## Acknowledgements

+This repo uses features from [A negative case analysis of visual grounding methods for VQA](https://github.com/erobic/negative_analysis_of_grounding).
+Some codes are modified from [CSS](https://github.com/chrisc36/bottom-up-attention-vqa) and [UpDn](https://github.com/chrisc36/bottom-up-attention-vqa).